Sporadic E propagation

-The E_{s} propagation often supports occasional long-distance communication during the approximately 6 weeks centered on summer solstice at very high frequencies (VHF), which under normal conditions can only propagate by line-of-sight.
+The E_{s} propagation often supports occasional long-distance communication during the approximately 6 weeks centered on summer solstice at very high frequencies (VHF), which under normal conditions propagate mostly by line-of-sight.

 Overview

 As its name suggests, sporadic E is an unpredictable event that can happen at almost any time; it does, however, display strong seasonal and diurnal patterns.
-Sporadic E activity peaks predictably near the summer solstice in both hemispheres.
-In North America, the peak is most noticeable from early June, trailing off through late July and into early August.
-A much smaller peak occurs around the winter solstice.
-Activity usually begins in mid-December in the southern hemisphere, with the days immediately after Christmas being the most active period.
+Sporadic E activity peaks predictably near the solstices in both hemispheres.
+In the mid-latitude of the Northern Hemisphere, activity usually begins in mid-May, with the peak most noticeably beginning in early June.
+It begins trailing off after mid-July and becomes much less reliable by early August.
+A much smaller sporadic-E peak occurs during the winter solstice.
+For the mid-latitudes of the Southern Hemisphere, the timeframes are inversed; the highest activity occurring during their summer solstice.